 The ‘Castle’ in Hearst Castle is no joke.
 Constructed in San Simeon, California, for newspaper magnate William Randolph Hearst between 1919 and 1947, the national historic landmark covers for than 90,000 square feet, serving as the centerpiece for Hearst’s 250,000 acre estate.

 Of course, what we’re interested in is what is perhaps the most recognizable feature of Hearst Castle, the Neptune Pool.

-Perhaps you’ve worked with clients that were difficult, but it’s safe to say none of them has held a candle to William Randolph Hearst.
-Construction started in 1924 on the Neptune Pool, but wasn’t finished until 1936, as it was torn down and rebuilt three times due to Hearst’s legendarily fickle tastes.
-The finished pool…
+Perhaps you’ve worked with difficult customers, but it’s safe to say that none of them has held a candle to William Randolph Hearst.
+Construction began on the Neptune Pool in 1924, but wasn’t completed until 1936, as it was torn down and rebuilt three times due to Hearst’s legendarily fickle tastes.

-Regrettably, keeping it filled has become a nearly impossible task, as a result of current water shortages in California.
-This historic inground pool was kept filled by natural springs in the area, but the local State Parks service has redirected that water for irrigation within the surrounding landscape.
-Even if the pool is permitted to run completely dry, its own grandeur will not be diminished in the least.
+Unfortunately, keeping it filled has become a nearly impossible task, due to recent water shortages in California.
+This historical inground pool was kept filled by natural springs in the area, but the local State Parks service has redirected that water for irrigation of the surrounding landscape.
+However, even if the pool is allowed to run completely dry, its grandeur will not be diminished in the least.

 If it gives you any idea just how grand the scale of Hearst Castle is, this will not be the last time it appears in this blog series.
 Our next World-Class Pools entry will visit the indoor counterpart to the Neptune Pool: Hearst’s Roman Pool.